thund3rsh0ck/Discord-GoogleSheets-bot/README.md

 5. Select the Perms You want the bot to have and copy the invite link and paste it into the "link" in the "Config.py" File
 6. Now Invite the bot to Your Server and Make a role Named "bot" (or whatever you want)
 7. Get your google sheets json creds with this guide: https://gspread.readthedocs.io/en/latest/oauth2.html, plug that file into the bot.py as needed.
-8. Now Double click the "bot.py" and The bot should work
+8. Now Double click the "bot.py" and The bot should work or run `python3 bot.py` on linux

 # Issues